sebabelmar/peek_api/README.md

 > A different Data Base engine will be needed in order to scale.
 SQLite was good in order to built this small MVP.

 ## What I would add.
 Dynamic Pricing / Revenue Management
 > * __Booking's frequency metter__.
-A method that calculates how frequently bookings are happening and compares that with that days availavility, in order to modify the price if there is an evident peak on demand.
+A method that calculates how frequently bookings are happening and compares that with that days availability, in order to modify the price if there is an evident peak on demand.
 > * __Promotion alert__.
-If there are 15 minutes before a timeslot begins and the the booking's frequency metter is normal, create a last minute promotion.
+If there are 15 minutes before a timeslot begins, and the booking's frequency meter is normal, create a last minute promotion.
 > * __Seasonality__.
-A method that modifies the price related to season specificatoins.
+A method that modifies the price related to season specifications.

 ## Comments